 - 3. Balanced Armature Drivers

 - 6. Bone Conduction Drivers

-The driver is the most important unit in earphones.
+The driver is the most important unit in headphones.
 That’s because it’s the component that converts electrical signals into sound.
 In other words, it creates the sound you hear.
-Think of earphone drivers as tiny loudspeakers inside your ear.
+Think of headphone drivers as tiny loudspeakers inside your ear.

 A driver unit is composed of three components:

 - Magnet – generates a magnetic field that can affect the overall sound quality of the headphone

 - Voice coils – Moves the diaphragm to create the sound you hear when an electric current passes through them